ZendaInnocent/mobile-payments/README.md

 An easy way to integrate mobile payments into your web project.

 ## Motivation
 Recently, VodaCom has released open API portal for M-Pesa.
-The following are some issue arose:
+The following are some issues arose:

 For Python integration, they have provided the package in zipped format.
 It is not user friendly and some developers found it challenging in installation.